famesjranko/network-monitoring-dashboard/README.md

 ### 3\.
 Configure Docker Compose

-Open the **`docker-compose.yml`** file.
+If using TP-Link Tapo smart plug, open the **`docker-compose.yml`** file.
 Uncomment the `environment` section and fill in your Tapo smart plug credentials and IP address:

 ```yaml
 # docker-compose.yml